joaopedromatias/mongo-db-express-products-api/README.md

 This application is made using `Express` for the server, a user interface made using `React` and a database running on `MongoDB Atlas` 🗺️.

-In order to run it locally, you will first need to create a database on MongoDB Atlas and insert your connection string on the `.env` file
+In order to run it locally, you will first need to create a database on MongoDB Atlas and insert your connection string on the `.env` file.

 ```
 npm install 💻